-It’s an exciting time to become a front-end developer and we’re excited about its future even with this so-called “end of the front-end developer” myth.
+It’s an exciting time to become a front end developer and we’re excited about its future even with this so-called “end of the front end developer” myth.

 There are so many ways to set up a website there’s no need for a dedicated web developer.
 Right?
 You can select your site template, add some interactive features and you’ll have a functional website in an hour.
 While it’s easy to create a site, ready-made sites are lacking in ways to customize the experience.
-Front-end developers make your site stand out from the crowd.
-In fact, it’s safe to assume any website you consider intuitive and unique is the result of a skilled front-end dev.

-Front-end developer jobs are projected to grow by 15% from 2016 to 2026.
+Front end developer jobs are projected to grow by 15% from 2016 to 2026.
 That’s faster than the average for computer occupations and growth for all jobs.
 Growth in employment for computer occupations is projected at 13% while growth for all jobs is projected at 7% from 2016 to 2026.
-The median salary for a front-end developer was $67,990 in 2017, according to the Bureau of Statistics.
+The median salary for a front end developer was $67,990 in 2017, according to the Bureau of Statistics.

 Additionally, more sites need to be optimized for mobile.
-This is a big reason behind the projected growth by the Bureau of Labor Statistics for front-end developer jobs.
+This is a big reason behind the projected growth by the Bureau of Labor Statistics for front end developer jobs.
 E-commerce growth is also expected to drive demand for web developers.
-If this sounds exciting to you, there are many ways to start your front-end development career.
+If this sounds exciting to you, there are many ways to start your front end development career.

 Interested in front end development?
 Become one by attending our Software Engineering bootcamp.
 You can also start dabbling in code with our introductory free coding course to see if coding is something you’d like to pursue!